sspackman99/sspackman99.github.io/_posts/2023-06-15-Optimization-For-Chumps.md

 ## Conclusion

 You have seen now what optimization means and how you see it in every day life.
 You understand it a little better from a mathematical standpoint, and you've worked through a simple example.
 You now understand how optimization impacts the statistical and machine learning worlds, and you understand how optimization is used in specific machine learning models.
-Now go and practice optimizing a cost function in your own life and let me know how it goes in the comments below!
+Now go and practice optimizing a cost function in your own life and let me know how everything goes in the comments below!